dumux/dumux/examples/1ptracer/README.md

 ```cpp
     static constexpr int numComponents = 1;
 ```
-We set the component name for the component index (compIdx) for the vtk output:
+We set the component name for the component index (`compIdx`) for the vtk output:
 ```cpp
     static std::string componentName(int compIdx)
     { return "tracer_" + std::to_string(compIdx); }
 ```
-We set the phase name for the phase index (phaseIdx) for velocity vtk output:
+We set the phase name for the phase index (`phaseIdx`) for velocity vtk output:
 ```cpp
     static std::string phaseName(int phaseIdx = 0)
     { return "Groundwater"; }
 ```
-We set the molar mass of the tracer component with index compIdx
+We set the molar mass of the tracer component with index `compIdx`.
 ```cpp
     static Scalar molarMass(unsigned int compIdx)
     { return 0.300; }
 ```
-And we set the value for the binary diffusion coefficient.
+We set the value for the binary diffusion coefficient.
 This might depend on spatial parameters like pressure / temperature.
 But for our case it is 0.0:
 ```cpp
     static Scalar binaryDiffusionCoefficient(unsigned int compIdx,